1. Understanding GIS

 Errors

-It is an interesting fact that, however good you are, you will spend more of your time debugging code (identifying problems with it), then you will actually writing code.
-This is true for all programmers, the better you get, the more complex the problems that you need to solve!
+It is an irritating fact that, however good you are, you will spend more of your time debugging your code (identifying problems with it), then you will actually writing it.
+This is true for all programmers, as the better you get, the more complex the problems that you need to solve!

 The good thing is that the Python interpreter will do its best to help you fix any code that it cannot run by providing you with a detailed error message.